michimussato/OpenStudioLandscapes/README.md

 OpenStudioLandscapes, as such, is not a GUI application.
 If you don't have (or are not willing to gain) some basic Linux shell and/or Python skills you might struggle a bit - especially in the beginning.
-However, the goal of this project that everyone should be able to overcome technical difficulties and to get a Landscape up and running in a small amount of time - with guidance, video tutorials and (once established) the community.
+However, the goal of this project is that everyone *should* be able to overcome technical difficulties and to get a Landscape up and running in a small amount of time - with guidance, video tutorials and (once established) the community.